pathaksomesh06/MDM-Migrator/README.md

 - Download the latest release from the [Releases](https://github.com/pathaksomesh06/MDM-Migrator/releases/tag/v1.0) page.
 - Run the installer
-- The tool launches automatically after installation and does not require any additional rights.
+- The tool launches automatically after installation and will prompt you for installing helper.
-- For manual launch from Applications folder, please use:

-**sudo /Applications/MDM\ Migrator.app/Contents/MacOS/MDM\ Migrator**

 - Follow the setup wizard

 ## Usage